 WEDNESDAY, Sept.
 4 – Women who apply prescription steroid creams such as cortisone to ease a medical issue during pregnancy should not worry that the medication will affect their baby, a new study finds.
 "Cortisone [creams] can be a very powerful drug for a pregnant woman suffering from a variety of conditions both related and unrelated to pregnancy," noted one expert, Dr. Doris Day, a dermatologist at Lenox Hill Hospital in New York City.
 "In many cases, there are no substitutes that will relieve the itch and suffering of the conditions, which without proper treatment with cortisone are not only miserable to tolerate but can also lead to permanent scarring," said Day, who was not connected to the new study.
 Reassuringly, the researchers found that use of corticosteroid gels or creams during pregnancy is not linked to an increased risk for certain complications, including premature ...
 Read more

-Related support groups: Clobetasol, Fluocinonide, Clobex, Kenalog, Desonide, Desoximetasone, Elocon, Topicort, Lidex, Halog, Cordran, Olux, Cloderm, Cordran Tape, Cortizone-10, Locoid, Beta-Val, Betnovate, Vanos, Temovate
+Related support groups: Clobetasol, Fluocinonide, Clobex, Kenalog, Desonide, Desoximetasone, Elocon, Topicort, Lidex, Halog, Cordran, Olux, Cloderm, Betnovate, Cordran Tape, Cortizone-10, Locoid, Beta-Val, Synalar, Olux-E

 Posted 21 Sep 2011 by Drugs.com